Carmelo Mifsud Bonnici: Cabinet appointments

-In April 2003, Carm Mifsud Bonnici was appointed as Parliamentary Secretary in the Ministry for Justice and Home Affairs.
+In April 2003, Carm Mifsud Bonnici was appointed Parliamentary Secretary in the Ministry for Justice and Home Affairs.
 Following the swearing-in of Lawrence Gonzi as Prime Minister and the subsequent Cabinet reshuffle in March 2004, he was re-confirmed as Parliamentary Secretary in the Ministry for Justice and Home Affairs.
 During this period he drove the implementation of several reforms and introduction of new concepts in the Maltese judicial system.

-After the March 2008 general election, Mifsud Bonnici was appointed as Minister for Justice and Home Affairs.
+After the March 2008 general election, Mifsud Bonnici was appointed Minister for Justice and Home Affairs.
 His portfolio includes the responsibility for the Courts of Justice, the Attorney General's Office, the Police Corps, Immigration, Airport Security, Correctional Services, Civil Protection and Data Protection.
 In February 2009, Mifsud Bonnici unveiled the White Paper on Restorative Justice which is intended to serve as a basis for public discussion for a deep reform in Malta's penal system.
 It proposes the introduction of a number of new concepts, including parole, which is as yet unavailable in Malta.
 In January 2012 he was made Minister for Home and Parliamentary Affairs which included the role of Leader of the House of Representatives.

 However, he resigned as Minister the following 30 May after an Opposition motion of no confidence in him was carried, which was supported by all Labour-Parliamentarians along with Nationalist Franco Debono.